-Certain detergents can be used to selectively extract and isolate membrane (hydrophobic) proteins from cytosolic (hydrohilic) proteins.
-For example solutions of Triton* X-114 are homogeneous at 0°C (form a clear micellar solution) but separate into aqueous and detergent phases above 20°C (the cloud point) as micellar aggregates form and the solution turns turbid.
+Certain detergents can be used to selectively extract and isolate membrane (hydrophobic) proteins from cytosolic (hydrophilic) proteins.
+For example, solutions of Triton X-114 are homogeneous at 0°C (form a clear micellar solution) but separate into aqueous and detergent phases above 20°C (the cloud point) as micellar aggregates form and the solution turns turbid.
 With increased temperature, phase separation proceeds until two clear phases form.
 Proteins partition according to their hydrophilic and hydrophobic features.
 Membrane proteins are enriched in the hydrophobic fraction.

-The Mem-PER Plus Membrane Protein Extraction Kit enriches for integral membrane proteins and membrane-associated proteins from cultured mammalian cells or tissue via selective solubilization using a mild detergent-based protocol.
+Thermo Scientific Mem-PER Plus Membrane Protein Extraction Kit enriches for integral membrane proteins and membrane-associated proteins from cultured mammalian cells or tissue via selective solubilization using a mild detergent-based protocol.
 The use of selective detergent extraction eliminates the hassle of phase separation based on hydrophobicity, allowing better reproducibility and higher throughput.
 The cells are first permeabilized with a mild detergent, allowing the release of soluble cytosolic proteins, after which a second detergent solubilizes membrane proteins.

 The preparation of good nuclear protein extracts is central to the success of many gene regulation studies.
 Nuclear extracts are used instead of whole cell lysates for several reasons.
 First, many experiments in the area of gene regulation are adversely affected by cellular components present in whole cell lysates.
 Second, the concentration of the nuclear protein of interest is diluted by the vast array of cytoplasmic proteins present in whole cell extracts.
 Finally, whole cell lysates are complicated by the presence of genomic DNA and mRNA.
 A variety of methods exist to isolate nuclei and prepare nuclear protein extracts.
 However, most of these are lengthy processes requiring mechanical homogenization, freeze/thaw cycles, extensive centrifugation or dialysis steps that may compromise the integrity of many fragile nuclear proteins.